Ilhasoft/ISParseBind/README.md

-> Developers can use optionals ISParseBindable vars for create your own field validator.
+> Developers can use optionals ISParseBindable vars to create your own field validator.
 >
 > FieldTypeError, Required and Required Error is not used in ISParseBind algorithm.
-You can use as Helper for make your own validation rule.
+You can use as Helper to make your own validation rule.